 The students from technical background can apply in technical service providing companies, i.e. BSNL, MTNL, SAIL, NHAI, NTPC, BHEL, ONGC, HPCL, IOCL, BPCL and many more.
 There are 252 PSUs in India.
 These PSUs recruit thousands of diploma and degree holding personnel in the technical field.
 All these companies have their own recruiting procedures.

 Some of these companies have competitive type examinations and others have technical written and interview rounds.

-Maharatna is the status given to top public sector enterprises where the companies have the authority to make foreign investments of upto Rs 5,000 crores without taking any Government approval.
+Maharatna is the status given to top public sector enterprises where the companies have the authority to make foreign investments of up to Rs 5,000 crores without taking any Government approval.
 To be qualified as Maharatna, the company should gain an annual net profit of over Rs.
 5,000 crores, net worth of Rs.
 15,000 crores and turnover of Rs.
-25,000 crores over past three consecutive years.
-At present the companies which have Maharatna status are: SAIL, ONGC, NTPC, CIL and IOCL.
+25,000 crores over the past three consecutive years.
+At present, the companies which have Maharatna status are SAIL, ONGC, NTPC, CIL, and IOCL.

 Navratna PSU’s :